Frequently asked questions

 Q. Do you offer any products for those who are lactose intolerant?

 A. All of our sorbettos are dairy-free.
-Flavors may include chocolate and nut flavors.
+We also regularly offer a soy milk based gelato.
 Please check our offering list or contact us directly for the current selection.

 Q. Is your gelato gluten free?